 If your smile's not perfect, Lowenberg, Lituchy and Kantor can help.
+We are experts in cosmetic dentistry.
 Thanks to many technological advancements and our artistic talents, we have transformed tens of thousands of smiles and literally changed the way people look and feel about themselves.
 While most of our patients enjoy the subtle improvement of their smiles, there are many who have told us of life changing results as a result of the investment they have made in their smile.
 Whether their stories include a new romance, a new job or becoming more social, the common denominator is always that when you feel good about your smile you tend to smile more.

 Recent studies have shown that most people are dissatisfied with their smile... but just a small percentage of them realize how simple it is to change it.
 At Lowenberg, Lituchy and Kantor, we help patients determine the best way to improve their smile, and dramatically alter those patients' self-esteem by improving it.
 Our philosophy is simple.
 We believe that every smile should be unique to each individual and we strive to maintain individuality while we create beautiful smiles.
 What makes our smile makeovers different from other cosmetic dentists is that we "listen" to our patients needs and desires.
 The development of your smile is a result of the patients input and our expertise.
 The result is what we call the "perfectly imperfect smile," which is a smile that is not a cookie cutter smile but is one that maintains individuality and character within its beauty.